AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 }}

-**CR** :: -- (PB +3, equals Makoto's PB)
+**CR** :: --- (PB +3, equals Makoto's PB)

 }}

 ### Traits

-***Charge.*** If Kentaro moved at least 20 feet straight toward the target before the hit, the target takes an extra 1d6 Slashing damage, and the target has the Prone Condition if it is a Large or smaller creature.
+***Charge.*** If Kentaro moved at least 20 feet straight toward the target before the hit, the target takes an extra 1d6 Slashing damage, and the target has the Prone Condition if they are a Large or smaller creature.

 ***Follower.*** Kentaro gains +3 (Makoto's PB) to any ability check or saving throw that he makes.